k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 with existing retry behavior within one pool.

 Failure to inspect any configured pool is an operational error; allocation must not proceed on incomplete knowledge.
+The complete search records every match before performing any updates.
+More than one match is inconsistent and is reported in logs.

+When overlap protection is enabled, a validation pass reads the corresponding `OverlappingRangeIPReservation` for every unique preflight match before any repair or container-ID refresh.
+This is a narrow repair of the existing two-record update, not general reconciliation, and it does not rebuild network state from Pods, network-status annotations, or the container runtime.
+If any overlapping-range reservation exists for a different Pod or interface, Whereabouts does not overwrite it or choose an authoritative owner; ADD leaves the conflicting records unchanged and returns an operational inconsistency error.
+Otherwise, a missing reservation is recreated from the matching IPPool reservation and the current ADD request before the address is returned.
+API failures are also operational errors.
+Broader recovery from conflicting or orphaned state belongs in a reconciler and is outside this proposal.

-If inconsistent state contains more than one matching reservation, Whereabouts retryably refreshes the container ID on every match before returning the first match in configured order.
+After overlap validation and repair, Whereabouts retryably refreshes the container ID on every preflight match before returning the first match in configured order.
 If any refresh fails, ADD returns an operational error; a subsequent retry repeats the complete search and must not allocate another address.
-The inconsistency is reported in logs.

-When overlap protection is enabled, each unique preflight match must also pass through the existing overlapping-range reservation verification and update path before ADD succeeds.
-This repairs the failure window in which the IPPool allocation was persisted but its `OverlappingRangeIPReservation` was not.
-A missing reservation is recreated for the matching Pod and interface; a reservation owned by another workload is an inconsistency error.
-API or update failures are operational errors, and the existing IPPool allocation is not returned until overlap protection has been reconciled.

 ### Deallocation